salsita/inStyle/README.md

 # inStyle

-`inStyle` gives you an intuitive way to modify current selector parents, enabling a fully nested development pattern for all cases imaginable.
+`inStyle` gives you an intuitive way to modify current selector parents, enabling fully nested CSS development pattern for styles of your.
+A powerful replacement for `&`.

 Big friend of nestable media queries.
-Gluten free.

 Currently available in [SASS 3.4](src/instyle/core.sass).

 Recommended with: [include-media](https://github.com/eduardoboucas/include-media)

 ```Sass